jacubero/aws-architect-associate/docs/elasticity.rst

 	Sample Auto Scaling group

 3. Define a least one **Auto Scaling policy**, which specifies how and when to scale in or scale out, that is, to launch or terminate EC2 instances.

+If you are using Auto Scaling and you want to new instances, they must meet the following criteria:

+* The instance is in the running state.

+* The AMI used to launch the instance must still exist.

+* The instance is not a member of another Auto Scaling group.

+* The instance is launched into one of the Availability Zones defined in your Auto Scaling group.

+* If the Auto Scaling group has an attached load balancer, the instance and the load balancer must both be in EC2-Classic or the same VPC.
+If the Auto Scaling group has an attached target group, the instance and the load balancer must both be in the same VPC.

 Auto Scaling policies
 =====================